(Last updated on: 24/05/2022)

 Stargazing is a popular space tourism pastime for many.
 There are many parts of the world that are renowned for their stargazing potential.
 These are usually remote areas, where the light pollution is reduced, enabling maximum visibility.

 Some popular stargazing destinations have capitalised on the tourist market by organising stargazing tours or stargazing-focussed accommodation options, such as bubble hotels.
 This CNN article shows you some of the best bubble hotel spots around the world.
+Many people use this opportunity to visit the Northern Lights or the Southern Lights too.

 Whilst a rocket launch may not be an everyday occurrence, it is possible to spectate when they do happen.
 Once operated only by Governments, there are now a range of private companies that undertake rocket launches.